 A Matter of How

-All in all, I believe that for us to understand the relationship between money and happiness, we need to understand the role of money and how is should be spent, because psychologists seemed to have arrived at that the possible cause of misery for some rich people, is how they spend their money.
+All in all, I believe that for us to understand the relationship between money and happiness, we need to understand the role of money and how it should be spent, because according to psychologists, the possible cause of misery for some rich people is how they spend their money.

 Herper, M. Money Wont’ Buy You Happiness Last Accessed Feb.
 2008